Monkey

 Second oldest: Al–Azhar University, founded as a mosque in AD 969 but only became a university in 1962 Click to show or hide the answer

-The world's oldest university in continuous operation (according to Wikipedia) – founded in 1088 Click to show or hide the answer
+Europe's oldest university, and the oldest in the world in continuous operation (according to Wikipedia) – founded in 1088 Click to show or hide the answer

 Britain's oldest university (first college – University College – founded 1249) Click to show or hide the answer